 This beautiful crochet cardigan is the perfect addition to your year-round wardrobe.
 With its elegant style and wide sleeves, you can pair it with any item in your closet – from dresses to jeans.
 The Aloya Crochet Cardigan is a great project for beginner crocheters who want to try something a bit more intense but using simple, familiar stitches.
-When complete, the cardigan is blocked – I used steam blocking.
-The listed measurements are based on standards used by the Craft Yarn Council – and are before blocking.
-Measurements may change based on hook size, yarn and gauge.

 This free pattern is written for a size medium.
 The downloadable PDF pattern with sizes small to xxl is available in my Etsy Shop!